 Barrier-free?

-No, the trails in the valley is not suitable for wheelchairs or prams.
+No, the trails in the valley are unsuitable for wheelchairs or prams.

 Dog friendly?